anshumansinha2001/TextUtils-React/README.md

 # TextUtils

-TextUtils is a basic React frontend website that provides a simple yet powerful set of text manipulation features.
-With this application, users can perform various operations on the provided text, enhancing their overall experience and productivity.
+TextUtils is a simple yet powerful React frontend website designed to manipulate and analyze text.
+With a user-friendly interface, it offers a range of operations to enhance the user's text experience.

-## Key Features:
+## Features:

-### 1. Case Conversion:
-Easily convert text between uppercase and lowercase, giving users the flexibility to customize the appearance of their content.

-### 2. Text-to-Speech:
-TextUtils incorporates the capability to convert written text into spoken words.
-Users can listen to the input text using the device's voice, adding an auditory dimension to the text manipulation experience.

-### 3. Word and Character Count:
-Keep track of the number of words and characters in the input text.
-This feature is particularly useful for users who need to adhere to specific text length constraints.

-### 4. Reading Time Calculation:
-TextUtils goes beyond simple character count by estimating the reading time for the input text.
-This provides users with a quick understanding of the time required to consume the content.

-## How to Use:

 1. **Case Conversion:**
-   - Toggle between uppercase and lowercase using the provided buttons.
+   - Easily convert text between uppercase and lowercase, providing flexibility in text formatting.

 2. **Text-to-Speech:**
-   - Click the "Listen" button to hear the input text pronounced by the device's voice.
+   - Experience the convenience of hearing your text using the device's voice.
+The website uses JavaScript to convert written text into spoken words.

 3. **Word and Character Count:**
-   - View real-time updates on the number of words and characters as you type.
+   - Get instant feedback on the number of words and characters in the provided text, aiding in content analysis.

-4. **Reading Time:**
+4. **Reading Time Calculation:**
-   - Instantly see an estimate of the reading time based on the entered text.
+   - Estimate the reading time of the entered text, helping users gauge the time investment required to go through the content.

-## Getting Started:

-To use TextUtils, simply visit the website [TextUtils][#] and start exploring the features.
-No installation is required, making it easy for users to access the functionalities on the go.
+5. **Dark Mode and Contrast Mode:**
+   - Customize your viewing experience with the option to switch between Dark Mode and Contrast Mode for improved readability and reduced eye strain.

-## Contributions:
+## How to Use:

-This project is open to contributions.
-Feel free to fork the repository, make changes, and submit a pull request.
-Your contributions can help enhance the functionality and usability of TextUtils for a wider audience.
+1. Visit the TextUtils website.
+2. Enter or paste your text into the provided text box.
+3. Explore the various features, including case conversion, text-to-speech, word and character count, and reading time calculation.
+4. Toggle between Dark Mode and Contrast Mode for a personalized visual experience.

 ## Technologies Used:

-- React
+- **React:**
+  - The website is built using React, a popular JavaScript library for building user interfaces.

-- JavaScript
+- **JavaScript:**
+  - JavaScript is employed for dynamic functionality, including text-to-speech and real-time text analysis.

 ## License: